-Capmatinib is a potent and highly selective c-MET inhibitor.
-The investigational compound has demonstrated inhibitory activity in cell-based biochemical and functional assays that measure c-MET signaling and c-MET dependent cell proliferation, survival and migration.
+Capmatinib is a potent and highly selective MET inhibitor.
+The investigational compound has demonstrated inhibitory activity in cell-based biochemical and functional assays that measure MET signaling and MET dependent cell proliferation, survival and migration.
 Under our agreement, Novartis received worldwide exclusive development and commercialization rights to capmatinib and certain back-up compounds in all indications.
 Capmatinib is being evaluated in patients with hepatocellular carcinoma, non-small cell lung cancer and other solid tumors, and may have potential utility as a combination agent.

-c-MET is a clinically validated receptor kinase cancer target.
-Abnormal c-MET activation in cancer correlates with poor prognosis.
-Dysregulation of the c-MET pathway triggers tumor growth, formation of new blood vessels that supply the tumor with nutrients, and causes cancer to spread to other organs.
-Dysregulation of the c-MET pathway is seen in many types of cancers, including lung, kidney, liver, stomach, breast and brain.
+MET is a clinically validated receptor kinase cancer target.
+Abnormal MET activation in cancer correlates with poor prognosis.
+Dysregulation of the MET pathway triggers tumor growth, formation of new blood vessels that supply the tumor with nutrients, and causes cancer to spread to other organs.
+Dysregulation of the MET pathway is seen in many types of cancers, including lung, kidney, liver, stomach, breast and brain.

-Indication Status Update Baricitinib (JAK1/JAK2) Rheumatoid arthritis Approved in Europe and Japan; CRL issued by FDA Baricitinib (JAK1/JAK2) ı Psoriatic arthritis Lilly no longer expects Phase III to begin in 2017 Baricitinib (JAK1/JAK2) ı Atopic dermatitis, systemic lupus erythematosus Phase II Capmatinib (c-MET)2 NŠCLC, liver cancer Phase II in EGFR wild-type ALK negative NSCLC patients with c-MET amplification and mutation
+Indication Status Update Baricitinib (JAK1/JAK2) Rheumatoid arthritis Approved in Europe and Japan; CRL issued by FDA Baricitinib (JAK1/JAK2) Psoriatic arthritis Lilly expects the Phase III program to start in 2018 Baricitinib (JAK1/JAK2) Atopic dermatitis Phase III Baricitinib (JAK1/JAK2) Systemic lupus erythematosus Phase II Capmatinib (MET) NSCLC, liver cancer Phase II in EGFR wild-type ALK negative NSCLC patients with MET amplification and mutation

-1. Baricitinib licensed to Lilly
+&lt;sup>1.
+Baricitinib licensed to Lilly